Allelujah (film): Cast

+Other patients at the Bethlehem Hospital include Marjorie Yates as Hazel, who repeatedly attempts to seduce Ambrose; Marlene Sidaway as Lucille, a baker's daughter and former housewife; Jeffery Kissoon as Neville, a somewhat ornery patient of Caribbean heritage; Eileen Davies as Molly, who is unable to speak and instead communicates by banging on a serving tray; and Patricia England (reprising the role she originated in the stage production) as Mavis, a patient with a colourful past.

+Arian Nik and JP Conway play Abdul and Kieran, the reporters from the local television programme Pennine People, while Paul Butterworth and Amanda Root play Richard and Cynthia, the volunteers representing the Friends of the Beth who attempt to save the hospital.
+Ross Tomlinson appears as Gerald, the physiotherapist, nicknamed 'Gorgeous Gerald', who leads the music therapy.

 Production

-In October 2021, it was announced that Judi Dench, Derek Jacobi, Jennifer Saunders, Bally Gill, Russell Tovey, and David Bradley had joined the cast of the film, and principal photography began later that month.
+In October 2021, it was announced that Judi Dench, Derek Jacobi, Jennifer Saunders, Bally Gill, Russell Tovey, and David Bradley had joined the cast.
+Principal photography began later that month.

 Release

 Allelujah had its world premiere at the 2022 Toronto International Film Festival.
-The film was released on 17 March 2023 by Pathé in France and Switzerland and in the United Kingdom through Warner Bros.
+The film was released on 17 March 2023 by Pathé in France and Switzerland, and in the United Kingdom by Warner Bros.
 Pictures.

 Critical reception

 The film has received a polarised response from critics.